 English and Romanian teachers have created, through Limba modernă 1 - studiu intensiv.
-Engleză.
+Limba engleză.
 Clasa a VIII-a, a textbook that follows the Romanian Curriculum step by step, offering:

-- high-interest video from Discovery Education and stimulating global topics that spark curiosity and engage and motivate teenage learners; - a careful progression of personalised language building activities that leads to greater spoken and written fluency; - flexible teaching support for mixed-ability classes that includes graded tests and extra practice activities.
+- high-interest video and stimulating global topics that spark curiosity and engage and motivate teenage learners; - a careful progression of personalised language building activities that leads to greater spoken and written fluency; - flexible teaching support for mixed-ability classes that includes graded tests and extra practice activities.

 Unit tour Limba modernă 1 - studiu intensiv.
-Engleză.
-Clasa a VIII-a
+Limba engleză.
+Clasa a VIII-a image designed to spark curiosity and discussion, and introduce the unit topic.